-*A private tour can be arranged on a day convenient for you at either 10am or 2pm.
+*A private tour can be arranged on any day of the week at a time convenient for you.
+Subject to tour guides’ availability.
 Contact John for more information.

 Not Included on This Tour:

 Historical information and other items of interest above Ortega Street e.g., El Paseo, Lobero Theatre, Courthouse, Meridian Studios, etc.

 - Park in the parking garage of the Paseo Nuevo mall.
 Short 5 minute walk to tour start point.

 - Park at the parking garage at 16.
 E. Ortega.
 Short 5 minute walk to starting point

 - Parking rates: first 75 minutes are free; $2.50 per hour or fraction thereof thereafter